ionify/jems/about/jems.md

 to get started, try
-[**ionify: invoked object notation implemented for you**](//api.ionify.net/), a flexible, unobtrusive & novel api that simplifies defining, observing & interacting with **jems** & other [**ions**](//github.com/ionify/about/blob/public/ions/ion.md#ion).
+[**ionify: invoked object notation implemented for you**](//api.ionify.net/), a flexible, unobtrusive & natural api that simplifies defining, observing & interacting with **jems** & other [**ions**](//github.com/ionify/about/blob/public/ions/ion.md#ion).